 6. "I'm running late, the bus didn't turn up"

-In efficient Sweden, buses somehow manage to run on time, even in -20C temperatures.
+In efficient Sweden, buses somehow manage to run more or less on time, even in -20C temperatures (at least outside the busy capital region and after the initial shock settles after the first snowfall).
 This isn't the case in most places on the planet.
 If someone outside Sweden tells you they're late because of a public transport malfunction, they are either actually telling the truth or using a very plausible lie that you'll be unable to check up on.
 But if you're used to Swedish services running to the second and friends being just as punctual whether they've walked, biked or cycled to meet you (we did tell you Swedes love to keep fit), be prepared to get frustrated by this kind of tardiness.

 Photo: Fredrik Sandberg/TT